Endomorphism algebras and Hecke algebras for reductive p-adic groups: Introduction

 With the methods in this paper, it is difficult to really compute the parameter functions $\lambda$ and $\lambda^*$.
 Whenever a type $(K,\tau)$ and an associated Hecke algebra $\mc H (G,K,\tau)$ for $\Rep (G)^{\mf s}$ are known, $\mc H (G,K,\tau)$ is Morita equivalent with $\End_G (I_P^G (E_B))$.
 In that case the values $q_F^{\lambda (\alpha)}$ and $q_F^{\lambda^* (\alpha)}$ can be read off from $\mc H (G,K,\tau)$, because they only depend on the reducibility of certain parabolically induced representations and those properties are preserved by a Morita equivalence.
 But, that does not cover all cases.

 We expect that the functorial properties of the progenerators $I_P^G (E_B)$ enable us to reduce the computation of $\lambda (\alpha), \lambda^* (\alpha)$ to cases where $G$ is simple and adjoint or simply connected.
-Maybe it is possible to prove in that way that the parameter functions $\lambda,\lambda^*$ are of geometric type, as Lusztig conjectured in \cite{Lus2}.
-We intend to study this in another paper.\\
+Thus it may be possible to prove that the parameter functions $\lambda,\lambda^*$ are integers and of ``geometric type", as Lusztig conjectured in \cite{Lus2}.
+We work that out in the sequel \cite{SolParam} to this paper.